dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Package ID**

-  The case-insensitive package identifier, which must be unique across nuget.org or whatever gallery the package resides in.
+  The case-insensitive package identifier, which must be unique across the NuGet package gallery, such as nuget.org.
 IDs may not contain spaces or characters that aren't valid for a URL, and generally follow .NET namespace rules.

   Defaults to the MSBuild value of `$(AssemblyName)`.